"I've already said it, why would I need to repeat it?"

 First, I praised them in the moment (they cc'd me on the email to the customer) for doing a great job.
 Then, later that week when we met 1 on 1, I brought up again how awesome it was and why it mattered so much to us as a product team.

-By doubling down on how important the support was, it reinforced in my teammate's mind its value.
+By doubling down on how important the support was, it reinforced its value in my teammate's mind.
 They continued providing the same high level of support after that.

-- Further Reading: You can learn how to give great, specific praise to your team here.
+- You can learn how to give great, specific praise to your team here.

 3) Lead by example, repeatedly.